music influence explorer

 Sonic elements

-Gospel-trained melismatic vocal runs
+Gospel-trained melismatic vocals

 Call-and-response dynamics